arand013/arand013/README.md

 * ✉️  You can contact me at [alexanderaranda@ymail.com](mailto:alexanderaranda@ymail.com)
 * 🧠  I'm learning Solidity & Web Design
 * 🤝  Open to collaborating on Projects & Ideas
-* ⚡  Always enjoy to hear stories!
+* ⚡  Inspired by stories!

 ### Skills